Rafał Księżyk discusses Antena Krzyku at Different Sounds 2020

 It seems clear that in the fourth decade of its activity, Anena Krzyku entered its most creative period.

 Different Sounds are in for a challenge: how to reflect the essence of Antena Krzyku on the stage in a compact festival form?
-This should go well owing to invited artists.
+This should go well thanks to the artists they have invited.
 The Dutch legends The Ex and De Kift and the American band The Messthetics–the instrumental incarnation of musicians from the iconic band Fugazi, are best real examples how playing music with punk roots you can go forward and elude the limitations of genres.
 Javva, [peru] and Pochwalone will add how they do it in Poland.
 Ane because such an occasion warrants a surprise, Antena’s raid also includes another legend, the band 1984.
 The Rzeszów-based group, formed in 1985, is the label’s age-mate and an equally enduring project.
 Therefore, it does not come as a surprise that their paths have crossed and 1984’s new material will be published by Antena Krzyku in 2020.

 Rafał Księżyk (b.1970)–music journalist and critic.
 Since the early 1990s he has been co-creating the character of the nascent music and pop-cultural press.
 The co-author of Tomasz Stańko’s autobiography “Desperado” (2010), Robert Brylewski’s “Kryzys w Babilonie” (2012), Tymon Tymański’s “ADHD” (2013) and Kazik Staszewski’s “Idę tam gdzie idę” (2015).
 The author of the essay “23 cięcia dla William S.Burroughsa” (2013).
 The editor-in-chief of Playboy magazine.
 He wrote about music for such magazines as “Brum”, “Machina”, “JazzForm”.